alievk/v4l2loopback/README.md

 the loopback devices).

 # NEWS
-to get the main features of each new release, see the NEWS file. you could also have a look at the ChangeLog (which gets automatically generated and might only be of limited use...
+to get the main features of each new release, see the [NEWS]NEWS file. you could also have a look at the [ChangeLog]ChangeLog (which gets automatically generated and might only be of limited use...

 # ISSUES